joseph-flinn/site/frontend/posts/retro-success-deployment-complexity-reduction.md

 slug: retro-success-deployment-complexity-reduction
 published: 2024-06-03
 description: >
-  Reflection and gratitude on one of the most challenging project we worked on.
+  Reflection and gratitude on one of the most challenging projects we worked on.

 ---

-One of the greatest technical achievements that the team has made was to decrease the complexity the backend deploy.
+One of the greatest technical achievements that the team has made was to decrease the complexity of the backend deploy.
 There is also a significant failure associated with the result, but we will review that with the long list of other failures and the lessons learned from them.

 There are two types of complexities when it comes to systems: combinatorial and dynamic (Sterman 2009).
 Combinatorial complexity is associated with the size of the system or the size of the solution search space for a particular problem.
-Dynamic complexity on the other hand is the complexity of subsystems interacting with one another over time.
+Dynamic complexity, on the other hand, is the complexity of subsystems interacting with one another over time.

 Specifically in software systems, combinatorial complexity is directly correlated with the number of